 - The authors present a viewpoint regarding the quality of data used in estimating the number of preventable hospital deaths in the United States.
 Data derived from countries with a nationalized healthcare system with well-defined and near uniform implementation of standards may not be applicable to the fragmented non-centralized delivery system found in the United States.
 Although U.S. studies evaluating preventable mortality have based their projections on a small sample size, it is unlikely that this observation is due to chance, since other studies evaluating adverse events, a precursor to preventable mortality, have a much larger sample size and also report an unacceptably high number of events.
 In addition, these estimates involved adult and Medicare eligible patients which may have a higher incidence of events and create a bias, but they also did not capture all events, take into account mortality which occurs post-hospitalization or from miss-diagnoses.
 It is also important not to mitigate adverse events in patients whose death is imminent.
 Medicine does not have the moral authority to place differing values on days, weeks or years of life.
-The contention that there are approximately 200,000 preventable hospital-related deaths in the United States is not unreasonable.
-Not all hospital systems in the United States make the same investment in patient safety.
-Recently, the Agency for Healthcare Research & Quality has demonstrated a decline in adverse events in hospitals, but until uniform implementation of safety standards takes place, our healthcare system as a whole may well lag behind other industrialized nations. -- Kavanagh KT, Saman DM, Rosie R, Westerman K. Journal of Patient Safety.
+The contention that there are approximately 200,000 preventable hospital-related deaths in the United States is not unreasonable. -- Kavanagh KT, Saman DM, Rosie R, Westerman K. Journal of Patient Safety.
 Published Online Feb.
 9, 2017.

 - The medical literature is prone to overstating results; a condition not thoroughly recognized among policymakers.
 This article sets forth examples of potential problems with research integrity in the infectious disease literature.
 We describe articles that may be spun, categories lumped together in hopes of creating a significant effect (and sometimes an insignificant one), changes in metrics, and how trials may fail because of suboptimal interventions.
 When examined together, the examples show that the problems are widespread and illustrate the difficulty associated with interpreting medical research.
 The state of the current medical literature makes it of utmost importance that all sections of the manuscript are read, including associated letters to the editors and information on ClinicalTrials.gov before authors’ recommendations are accepted. -- Kavanagh KT, Tower SS, Saman DM.
 J Patient Saf.
 2016 Jun;12(2):57-62.